Country Road (song)

 "Country Road" is a song written and performed by American singer-songwriter James Taylor, released in February 1971 by Warner Bros.
 Records.
 It is the third single from Taylor's second studio album, Sweet Baby James.
 "Country Road" is also featured on James Taylor's 1976 Greatest Hits record.
 The song has been played at most of his concerts since 1970.
 Randy Meisner, later of the Eagles, played bass on the album version.

 Background

 The song was inspired by Somerset Street in Belmont, Massachusetts, a wooded road running adjacent to the land owned by McLean Hospital where Taylor had committed himself in 1965 to receive treatment for depression.

-Taylor's friend Danny Kortchmar said "Country Road":
+Taylor's friend Danny Kortchmar said Taylor wrote "Country Road" in Martha's Vineyard, saying: